ZonglinY/ZonglinY.github.io/_pages/about.md

 News
 ======
 \[2024.06].
 In summary, our [Inductive Reasoning for Social Science](https://arxiv.org/abs/2309.02726) paper will be presented at ICML 2024 [AI4Science workshop](https://ai4sciencecommunity.github.io/icml24.html), IJCAI 2024 [AI4Research workshop](https://ai4research.github.io/), ACL 2024 [NLRSE workshop](https://nl-reasoning-workshop.github.io/), and ACL 2024 [KnowledgeLM workshop](https://knowledgeable-lm.github.io/)!
-So you know where to find me :satisfied::satisfied:!
+So you know where to find me😆😆!

 \[2024.05].
 Got one paper accepted to **ACL 2024**.
 Thanks to all my collaborators!